-Asperger's syndrome is an autism-spectrum disorder that causes developmental delays, primarily in the areas of socialization and communication.
+Asperger's syndrome is an autism spectrum disorder that causes developmental delays, primarily in the areas of socialization and communication.
 People with Asperger's often have difficulty relating to others and have a singularly focused interest in one topic.

-Updated October 12, 2022
+Updated December 12, 2022

 Need a lawyer?
 Start here.